sajanshakya129/coappbrpc/README.md

 option cc_generic_services = true;// To use protocol buffers services

 message PingRequest {  // User defined Request named "PingRequest" with parameter "msg".
-    string msg = 1; // For multiple parameters the numbering is done in increasing format which is non-repititive or cannot be duplicate.
+    string msg = 1; // For multiple parameters the numbering is done in increasing format
+    //which is non-repititive or cannot be duplicate.
 }

 message PingResponse {  // User defined Response named "PingResponse" with parameter "result".